maliksalman/messaging-grapes/README.md

 ## 2. grapes-sink

-This sample spring-boot application consumes 'grape' messages from RabbitMQ topic(s) using the spring-cloud-streams abstraction.
-It shows how to properly consume messages using either the `MessageHandler` or `@StreamListener` mechanisms exposed by spring-cloud-streams.
-It also demonstrates how to setup deserialization for date/time objects from JSON - which is the format it expects the 'grape' messages on the topics to be in.
+This sample spring-boot application consumes 'grape' messages from RabbitMQ topic(s) using the spring-cloud-stream abstraction.
 In addition, it also shows how to use headers to consumer multiple type of events from a single topic.
 Use the `grapes-source` to generate different kind of 'grape' messages.

 ### 2.1 Building